 Description

-EXTERIOR: the house is of two storeys with attics.
-The front range has a pitched roof, with stone-coped gables and kneelers; the C18, south wing has a hipped roof, and the C19 wing a pitched roof.
-The main north elevation is symmetrical, its central entrance with a stone lintel and pronounced keystone, and a four-panelled door.
-This is flanked by modern, double glazed, tripartite mullioned and transomed casement windows, slightly enlarged, with a storey band immediately above the lintels.
-There are three mullioned casements to the first floor, also double glazed, the centre with two lights, the outer with three.
-Both gable ends have small blocked windows to the south of the chimney stack.
-To the south, both wings have first-floor windows above ground-floor window openings which have been enlarged into doorways opening onto steps.
-The stair tower has windows at mezzanine and attic level.
+The main house is two storeys with attics.
+The front range has a pitched roof with stone-coped gables and kneelers.
+The original 18th-century south wing has a hipped roof, and the 19th-century wing has a pitched roof.
+The symmetrical north front has a central entrance with a stone lintel and pronounced keystone, and a four-panelled door.
+It is flanked by modern, double-glazed tripartite mullioned and transomed casement windows, slightly enlarged, with a storey band immediately above the lintels.
+Three mullioned casements, also double-glazed, are on the first floor, the centre with two lights and the outer with three.
+Both gable ends have small blocked windows to the south of the chimney stacks.
+To the south, both wings have first-floor windows positioned above ground-floor window openings which have been enlarged into doorways leading onto steps.
+The stair tower features windows at mezzanine and attic level.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.